Is Tofu Keto? The Low Carb Guide

 Instant Low Carb Tofu Pudding Recipe - (link)

 Carb Content - A 100g serving contains 2.3g of carbs

-As the name implies has a firmer consistency than silken and resembles raw meat.
-This type of Tofu can be sliced into cubes and marinated or seasoned as it absorbs many flavors.
+As the name implies it has a firmer consistency than silken.
+This type of tofu can be sliced into cubes and marinated or seasoned as it absorbs many flavors.
 Don't be shy of being creative when using it as a replacement for other protein types.
 Have fun making delicious crispy buffalo bites.
 This fantastic recipe will leave you wanting more.
 Ensure that you always drain and press the firm tofu before baking so that it can absorb as many flavors as possible.
 Baking the bean curd will give you a much better meat-like texture.